peteseta/physics-ia/main.typ

 Picking length $x_1$ (m), the distance in meters from the nut where the string is disturbed
 - $x_1$ = {0.01m, 0.08m, 0.15m, 0.22m, 0.29m, 0.36m, 0.43m, 0.50m, 0.57m, 0.64m}
-- The variations are chosen to be evenly spaced across the guitar's scale length (the distance between the nut and the bridge), which is 0.64m.
+- The variations are chosen to be evenly spaced across the guitar's fretboard/scale length (the distance between the nut and the bridge), which is 0.64m.
+This will allow the RQ to be investigated across the entire fretboard, and mirrors the methodology of #cite(<perovPhysicsGuitarString2016>, form: "prose").
 - The IV is varied by plucking at the picking length as indicated by a tape measure.